George Hsieh: Keelung mayoralty

 In May 2022, the Kuomintang nominated Hsieh as its candidate for the Keelung mayoralty in the local elections.
 Hsieh defeated Democratic Progressive Party (DPP) candidate and legislator Tsai Shih-ying.

 A CommonWealth Magazine published survey results in September 2023 ranking Hsieh at No. 21 of 22 of major mayors and magistrates in terms of approval ratings.
-A DPP city councillor attributed Hsieh’s low approval ratings to his breaking of campaign promises, including COVID-19 pandemic related subsidies.
+A DPP city councillor attributed Hsieh's low approval ratings to his breaking of campaign promises, including COVID-19 pandemic related subsidies.

 In June 2024, a campaign to recall Hsieh garnered 36,000 signatures and exceeded the threshold needed to initiate a recall vote.
 The campaign organizers submitted the petition with 40,000 signatures on 5 July.
 The Central Election Commission certified 36,909 of 43,137 submitted signatures in August, and scheduled the recall election for 13 October.
 The Keelung City Election Commission later announced that 283 polling stations would be set up for the election.
 With all polling stations reporting, 86,014 voted for Hsieh to remain in office, and 69,934 for his recall.
 In all seven districts of Keelung, a majority of voters rejected the recall of Hsieh.

+Personal life

+Hsieh is a Christian.
+He married Veronica Kuo Chung-wei, a former fashion model, in 2013.
+She was baptized a Christian in 2022.
+They have a daughter who was born in 2017 with congenital hearing loss.